5 Top Events in Mojácar for your 2024 holiday in Spain

 Mojácar’s still very tangible roots emanate from a rich and diverse cultural heritage that will forever influence the physical appearance of its people and the character of the inhabitants.

-Subsequent to the occupation, the “Reconquista” began – the reconquest of Spain by Christian forces that lasted 700 years.
+After the occupation, the “Reconquista” began – the reconquest of Spain by Christian forces that lasted 700 years.

 As legend has it, the Catholic kings Ferdinand II of Aragon and Isabella I of Castile sent an envoy to Mojácar on 10th June 1488.
 “I am as Spanish as you are”, the Moorish mayor of Mojácar is said to have replied to the envoy, who urged him to return to Africa.
 “Treat us like brothers, not like enemies.”